Davis, Lakers bounce back to beat Suns 109-102 in Game 2 - WHIZ News

 TIP-INS

-Suns: Paul wasn’t listed on the Game 2 injury report despite his shoulder issues in Game 1.
-He played with a thin wrap around much of his right shoulder … Forward Abdel Nader (knee) was out. … Cam Payne finished with 19 points and seven assists after getting ejected in Game 1.
+Suns: Forward Abdel Nader (knee) was out. … Cam Payne finished with 19 points and seven assists after getting ejected in Game 1. … Ayton has made 21 of 24 shots through the first two games of the series.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports